wismna/ModernKeePass/README.md

 You can get it [here](https://www.microsoft.com/fr-fr/store/p/modernkeepass/9mwq48zk8nhv?rtc=1)

 # Features
+- Works on Windows 10, 8.1 and RT
 - Read and write support of KDBX files version 2, 3 and 4
 - Open database with password and key file
 - Create new databases